hitesh70738/Final_project_crud_app/README.md

 <br>

 # Risk Assessment
-Below is the risk assessment split into two sections, before and after.
-The before section outlines the potential risks at the start of the project.
-The after sections outlines the potentials risks at the end of the project.
+Below is the risk assessment for the project split into two sections, before and after.
+The before section outlines the potential risks at that I knew at the start of the project.
+The after sections outlines the potentials risks that I knew by the end of the project.

 ### Before
 ![Risk-assessment-1](https://imgur.com/JvamcBA.jpeg)